gscrow/dressipi-com/privacy.markdown

 ### Profile
 Your data is not visible to or shared with any other parties other than those retail partners who you have chosen to connect to.

-You can adjust what data is shared with each individual retail partner in your Account Settings.
+You can adjust what data is shared with each individual retail partner in your <a href="#privacy" class="anchor-link-privacy">Account Settings</a>.

 The information that is shared with a retailer when you connect your profile is as follows:
 Your name and email address